 In SMEs, it is normal for one person to hold multiple seats.
 The key is to be explicit about which seats they hold, what outcomes those seats own, and which seat takes precedence when priorities clash.
 This avoids hidden bottlenecks and protects core outcomes.

-- Time-box critical work to ensure each seat’s outcomes are achievable.
+Time-box critical work to ensure each seat’s outcomes are achievable.
+When assigning multiple seats to one person, make sure they have the necessary skills to fulfil each role effectively.

 Common mistakes to avoid

-- Too many seats with no capacity to fill them.
-Keep it lean and expand as your capacity grows.
+Too many seats with no capacity to fill them.
+Keep it lean and expand as your capacity grows—maintaining a lean structure not only improves clarity but can also help reduce costs by avoiding unnecessary roles.

 A lightweight template you can copy

 Use this simple format to define each seat.
+This template also serves as a simple responsibilities chart, making it easy to visualise and manage accountability across the business.
 Keep it on a single page for the whole business, then link to detailed role guides if you have them.

 Seat definition template